sdiehl/wiwinwlh/tutorial.md

 [Stack](http://docs.haskellstack.org/en/stable/README/) is a new approach to Haskell package structure that emerged in 2015.
-Instead of using a rolling build like ``cabal-install`` stack breaks up sets of packages into release blocks that guarantee internal compatibility between sets of packages.
-The package solver for Stack uses a different strategy for resolving dependencies than ``cabal-install`` has used historically and is generally more robust.
+Instead of using a rolling build like ``cabal-install``,  ``stack`` breaks up sets of packages into release blocks that guarantee internal compatibility between sets of packages.
+The package solver for ``stack`` uses a different, more robust strategy for resolving dependencies than ``cabal-install`` has historically used.

 <div class="alert alert-success">
 Contrary to much misinformation, **Stack does not replace [Cabal](#cabal) as